philanc/ple/README.md

 ```
 Cursor movement
 	Arrows, PageUp, PageDown, Home, End
-	^A, ^E		 go to beginning, end of line
+	^A ^E		go to beginning, end of line
-	^B, ^F		 go backward, forward
+	^B ^F		go backward, forward
-	^N, ^P		 go to next line, previous line
+	^N ^P		go to next line, previous line
-	esc-<, esc-> go to beginning, end of buffer
+	esc-< esc-> go to beginning, end of buffer
 	^S			forward search (plain text, case sensitive)
 	^R			search again (string previously entered with ^S)

 Edition
 	^D, Delete	delete character at cursor
 	^H, bcksp	delete previous character
 	^K			cut from cursor to end of line
+	esc-k       cut from cursor to beginning of next line
 	^space, ^@	mark  (set beginning of selection)
 	^W			wipe (cut selection)
 	^Y			yank (paste)

 Files, buffers
 	^X^F		prompt for a filename, read the file in a new buffer
 	^X^W		prompt for a filename, write the current buffer
 	^X^S		save the current buffer
 	^X^B		create a new, empty buffer
 	^X^N		switch to the next buffer
+	^X^P		switch to the previous buffer

 Misc.
 	^X^C		exit the editor
 	^G			abort the current command
 	^L			redisplay the screen (useful if the screen was garbled
 				or its dimensions changed)
 	F1, ^X^H	this help text

 ```